oktadev/okta-blog/_source/_posts/2019-09-26-getting-started-with-elk.md

   ./mvnw package -Pprod verify jib:dockerBuild in /home/indiepopart/jhipster/gateway ./mvnw package -Pprod verify jib:dockerBuild in /home/indiepopart/jhipster/store
 ```
-You can follow the instructions above for creating the microservices images, or create an aggregator pom.xml and use just one command for building all the images, as described in [**our post on Java microservices**](https://developer.okta.com/blog/2019/05/23/java-microservices-spring-cloud-config).
+You can follow the instructions above for creating the microservices images, or create an aggregator `pom.xml` and use just one command for building all the images, as described in [our post on Java microservices](/blog/2019/05/23/java-microservices-spring-cloud-config).

 ### Setup Okta OpenID Connect (OIDC) Authentication for your Microservices